eritaakash/react-markdown-editor/README.md

 > ![an issue with React Markdown Editor](https://media.discordapp.net/attachments/695932896560676935/1207950952666243092/image.png?ex=65e182fd&is=65cf0dfd&hm=c0015fd5222779449f97932245f7a524ab070a27404da827d013e461067598bb&=&format=webp&quality=lossless)

-I will try to figure out how would I solve this issue, soon.
+I will try to figure out how would I solve this issue.

 ### Todo
 - Add support for various other markdown formatting methods such as List Item, Link & Image.

 ### Contributing
-Reporting of issues and pull requests for bug fixes or new suggestions are welcomed.
+Reporting of [issues](https://github.com/eritaakash/react-markdown-editor/issues) and [pull requests](https://github.com/eritaakash/react-markdown-editor/pulls) for bug fixes or new suggestions are welcomed.